NguyenHoaiPhuong/Go-Web-Dev/016_Machinery/Readme.md

     `Chain` is simply a set of tasks which will be executed one by one, each successful task triggering the next task in the chain.

+## Remarks
+- 01_Example and 02_Example : send task
+- 03_Example : send a group of task
+- 04_Example : send a chord
+- 05_Example : send a chain

 ## References

 1. https://github.com/RichardKnop